 decimal | 16 | High precision | ±1.0 x 10^-28 | ±7.9 x 10^28 |

-float floatNumber = 10.5f; // f is necessary to indicate that it's a float type
+float floatNumber = 10.5f; // f is necessary to indicate it's of type float

 double doubleNumber = 20.99;

-decimal decimalNumber = 100.50m; // m is necessary to indicate that it's a decimal type
+decimal decimalNumber = 100.50m; // m is necessary to indicate it's of type decimal

 Boolean Data Types